hardipatel860/hardipatel860/README.md

 <br/>

-I'm a Computer Science undergraduate engineering software systems at the intersection of **applied artificial intelligence** and **production-grade full stack development**.
+I'm a Computer Science undergraduate engineering software systems at the intersection of **applied artificial intelligence** and **production-grade Software development**.
 My work spans building autonomous agentic AI pipelines, designing computer vision architectures from first principles, and engineering cloud-native data workflows — all with a product mindset rather than a purely academic one.

 I care about systems that actually ship: code that is reproducible, explainable, and resilient to real-world edge cases.
 My background in **compiler design and formal language theory** shapes how I think about correctness, and my hands-on AI/ML projects shape how I think about scale, bias, and interpretability.